InvertGames/uFrame.Documentation/pages/nodes/element-commands.md

 }
 ```

 Then executed will be the `Execute{CommandName}` method in the related view class.
-You must firts add a binding to the view node in the designer.
+You must first add a binding to the view node in the designer.

 [picture of a view with binding to the TakeDamage command]

 [example]

-You can also make a command to be published to the [Event Aggregator](event-aggregator.md) and this way execute handlers that subscribe to this command.
+You can also make a command to be published to the [Event Aggregator]((pages/event-aggregator.md) and this way execute handlers that subscribe to this command.

 [explain how to do it]